ibm-cloud-docs/assistant/system-entities-new.md

 | `@sys-date.day_of_week == 'sunday'` | Checks whether a specific date that the user is asking about falls on a Sunday. | We are closed on Sundays. |
 | `@sys-date.specific_day_of_week == 'monday' && @sys-date.alternatives` | Checks whether the user mentioned the weekday `Monday` in their query.
 For example, `Are you open Monday`.
 The condition also checks whether any alternative dates were stored.
 Alternative dates are created when your assistant isn't entirely sure which Monday the user means, so it stores the dates of alternative Mondays also.
 When a user specifies a weekday, your assistant assumes that the user means the future occurrence of the day (the coming Monday).
 You can add a response that double checks the intended date, by using the detected alternative value.
 In this case, the alternative date is the previous Monday's date. | Do you mean `@sys-date` or `@sys-date.alternative`? |
 | `true` | Responds to any other requests for store hour information. | We're open from 9AM to 9PM Monday through Saturday. |
+{: caption="Use the new system entities in conditional responses" caption-side="top"}